sensu/sensu-docs-legacy/source/docs/0.13/guide.md

 }
 ~~~

-### Configure the Sensu API and dashboard {#configure-the-sensu-api-and-dashboard}
+### Configure the Sensu API {#configure-the-sensu-api}

-The "monitor" system runs the Sensu API and dashboard, so we'll need
+The "monitor" system runs the Sensu API, so we'll need to configure
-to configure them.
+them.

 On the "monitor" system, create/edit `/etc/sensu/conf.d/api.json`.